top of page

 iListen Pre-School Program

-The younger we begin developing and practising this skill, the better the foundation is formed for reading as they progress to Grade 1.
+The program caters to 5 and 6-year-olds, as we believe that the earlier we begin developing and practicing these skills, the stronger the foundation becomes for reading as they advance to Grade 1.

 bottom of page